 This collection includes clippings and corresponding manuscripts of Cameron’s articles published in the Hong Kong English-language newspaper, South China Morning Post, from 1972 to 1994; articles on the magazine Orientations from 1970 to 1980 and a few letters written by Cameron to newspaper editors.

-Born in Scotland, Nigel Cameron is a historian and art critic.
-He has extensively travelled in Asia since his first experience of this area of the world while in the Royal Navy in 1940, and has resided in Hong Kong since 1962.
+Born in Scotland, Nigel Cameron (1920-2017) was a historian and art critic.
+He had extensively travelled in Asia since his first experience of this area of the world while in the Royal Navy in 1940, and had resided in Hong Kong since 1962.

-Cameron has been engaged in the field of art for over 40 years.
+Cameron had been engaged in the field of art for over 40 years.
 He was editor of The Asia Magazine (Sunday Supplement of the South China Morning Post) and The Mandarin Magazine.
-From 1970 to 1985 he was the Art Critic of the South China Morning Post, and he has contributed very numerous reviews of art books to magazines and newspapers since the 1970s.
-Besides, he has been Honorary Adviser to the Hong Kong Museum of Art on Exhibitions and Aquisitions (Chinese antiquities) since 1965, and Art Adviser to Jardine Matheson Company since 1998.
-He has also provided professional art advice and conceived and installed over 80 major art exhibitions in the Rotunde, Exchange Square for the Hong Kong Land (Company) from 1984 to 2000.
+From 1970 to 1985 he was the Art Critic of the South China Morning Post, and he had contributed numerous reviews of art books to magazines and newspapers since the 1970s.
+Besides, he had been the Honorary Adviser to the Hong Kong Museum of Art on Exhibitions and Aquisitions (Chinese antiquities) since 1965, and Art Adviser to Jardine Matheson Company since 1998.
+He had also provided professional art advice and conceived and installed over 80 major art exhibitions in the Rotunda, Exchange Square for the Hong Kong Land (Company) from 1984 to 2000.

 Inventory Lists of Articles

 To view titles of articles, please click the following links:

 Nigel Cameron's writings published in SCMP (1976-1980)

 Nigel Cameron's writings published in SCMP (1986-1990)

 Nigel Cameron's writings published in SCMP (1991-1994)